-- 7.3.1 Subject to 7.3.2 below, the minimum Constructability Score for each category of development, namely residential projects, commercial projects, industrial projects, school projects and institutional and other projects including those developed by the public sector agencies i.e. Government Procurement Entities which are submitted for planning permission on or after 1st November 2014 are tabulated in Table I. These minimum Constructability Scores shall also apply to any building works relating to any building on land sold under the Government Land Sales (GLS) Programme (including Industrial GLS) on or after 1st November 2014. - 7.3.2 For building works that are developed by key Government Procurement Entities namely HDB, JTC, MOH, MOE, MOT, LTA, PA, NEA, SPF and SPORTSSG which are submitted for planning permission on or after 1st November 2014, the minimum Buildable Design Scores for each category of development are tabulated in Table J. - 7.3.3 Different minimum Constructability Score requirements are given for 5,000 m $^2 \leq$ GFA < 25,000 m $^2$ and GFA $\geq$ 25,000 m $^2$ .
-In addition to meeting the minimum Constructability Score requirements, projects must also achieve a minimum score under the Structural System component of the CAS as shown in Table I and Table J.
+- 7.3.1 The minimum Constructability Score for each category of development, namely residential projects, commercial projects, industrial projects, school projects and institutional and other projects comprising buildings of more than 6 storeys high which are submitted for planning permission on or after 1st December 2015 are tabulated in Table H. These minimum Constructability Scores shall also apply to any building works relating to any building on land sold under the Government Land Sales (GLS) Programme (including Industrial GLS) on or after 1st December 2015. - 7.3.2 For developments comprising buildings of 6 storeys and below which are submitted for planning permission on or after 1st December 2015, the minimum Constructability Scores are tabulated in Table I. These minimum Constructability Scores shall also apply to any building works relating to any building on land sold under the GLS/Industrial GLS Programme on or after 1st December 2015. - 7.3.3 Different minimum Constructability Score requirements are given for 5,000 m2 ≤ GFA < 25,000 m2 and GFA ≥ 25,000 m2.
+In addition to meeting the minimum Constructability Score requirements, projects must also achieve a minimum score under the Structural System component of the CAS as shown in Table H and Table I.